-The suspension on the underframe is designed to work optimally under a 50g load.
+The suspension on the underframe is designed to work optimally under either a 50g load or 90g load depending on the choice of spring carriers and guitar wire.
 As there is limited space on the underframe due to all that brakegear the best place for it is in the wagon body.
 This is easy enough if the wagon is a van but if it's an open wagon then some work may be needed.